-One of the most talked about gap areas when it comes to our government schools is that the children are not at their grade level.
-What this means is that a child in grade 5 is not able to read words that a Grade 2 child should be able to.
-Similarly, a grade 6 child may not be able to solve mathematical problems that probably a Grade 3 child should be able to.
+What’s one the most talked about gap areas when it comes to our government schools?
+It is that the children are not at their grade level.
+What this means is that a child in grade 5 is not able to read words that a Grade 2 should be able to.
+Similarly, a grade 6 child may not be able to solve mathematical problems that probably a Grade 3 child would.
 And yet every year, children are being promoted to the next grade.

 There are multiple reports that concur the above.
 A simple Google search will tell you that.

-The issue is, as the child keeps progressing through the grades with a lack of understanding of the basic concepts, his/her ability to comprehend complexities of the same concepts in higher grades keeps going down.
-And therefore the child begins to lag behind academically eventually reaching a stage of frustration and stress resulting in drop-out or passing out of the primary school with limited skills to cope up with what the secondary school or higher education has to offer.
+This occurs as the child keeps progressing through the grades with a lack of understanding of the basic concepts.
+His/her ability to comprehend complexities of the same concepts in higher grades keeps going down.
+And therefore the child begins to lag behind academically.
+They eventually reach a stage of frustration and stress resulting in drop-out or passing out of the primary school.
+They end up with limited skills to cope up with what the secondary school or higher education has to offer.